 The Philip Evans Scholars Program seeks to provide an extraordinary higher education experience for scholars.
 In addition to meeting a student's demonstrated financial aid needs for tuition, room, and board, the Program provides a one-time computer grant of up to $1,500 and access to Opportunity Grants of up to $13,500 over four summers for a total of $15,000 between academic years to allow scholars to plan creative and life-enhancing experiences that will expand their horizons and help them achieve their goals.

-Students also receive mentoring by Program advisers in close collaboration with the individualized support that all students at Swarthmore College receive from the faculty, staff, and Dean's Office.
+Students also receive mentoring by Program advisers in close collaboration with the individualized support that all students at Swarthmore College receive from the faculty, staff, and Division of Student Affairs.
 A network of Philip Evans alumni is also eager to mentor current scholars and offer advice about internships, graduate school and careers.

 The Program also encourages opportunities for current scholars to connect with each other.
 Every matriculating Evans class participates in an Outward Bound trip preceding Swarthmore's new student orientation.
 There are annual freshman/senior trips to New York City, biennial sophomore/junior trips to Washington, D.C., and monthly "Study Breaks" — social gatherings of Evans scholars planned for and run by the various classes.

 The Philip Evans Scholars Program was established in 1986 by Jerome Kohlberg '46 in memory of his longtime friend and classmate, Dr. Philip Evans '48.
 Dr. Evans was a highly admired physician, faithfully serving patients from all walks of life.